barzan/dbseer/INSTALL.md

 ***3.1.
 Configuring dstat***

 To make sure the middleware can execute dstat (to monitor system resources and get the log file), please first configure the variables in rs-sysmon2/setenv.
 In the setenv file, you need to configure {mysql_user, mysql_pass, mysql_host, mysql_port} variables.
 Also, make sure that the file rs-sysmon2/dstat is executable.
-If not, use the following command to make it executable,
+If not, use the following command to make it executable:

 	chmod 755 rs-sysmon2/dstat